Retirement resignation letter

 You might also be interested in these examples:

-Tip: Check with HR about company-specific retirement procedures, pension details, and benefits paperwork.
+Tip: ask HR about company-specific retirement procedures, pension details, and benefits paperwork well before you submit the letter.

-How to write retirement resignation letter – Essential elements
+How to write a retirement resignation letter, essential elements

 Formal greeting

-Your letter should start with a formal greeting.
-It’s crucial to address the letter to the appropriate person, which is usually your direct supervisor or the head of your department.
-If you’re unsure, HR can guide you to the correct individual.
-The address should be formal, using titles and last names unless your workplace culture is very informal.
+The letter should start with a formal greeting.
+Address it to the appropriate person, which is usually your direct supervisor or the head of your department.
+If you’re unsure, HR can point you to the right individual.
+The greeting should be formal, using titles and last names unless your workplace culture is very informal.

-The overall tone of your letter should be professional and respectful.
+The overall tone should be professional and respectful.
 Regardless of your personal feelings about the job or your excitement to retire, this letter is a professional document and should read as such.
 Keep the language formal and courteous, reflecting your respect for the position and the company.

 The main purpose of this letter is to inform your employer of your decision to retire.
 Be clear and direct about your intent.
-There’s no need for long-winded explanations; a simple statement like, “I am writing to inform you of my decision to retire, effective [date],” is sufficient.
+There’s no need for long explanations.
+A simple statement like, “I am writing to inform you of my decision to retire, effective [date],” is enough.

 Specifying the effective date